wallabag-it/website/content/en/features/index.md

 Customize your account
 {.h3}
-Theme, language, reading speed, RSS: you can tune lots of parameters to make your wallabag something that suits you.
+Language, reading speed, RSS: you can tune lots of parameters to make your wallabag something that suits you.

 Keep your data forever
 {.h3}